 Dunedin is located on the Otago Peninsula which is known for its ecotourism, historic architectural, cultural heritage and local cafe/bar experiences.
 Dunedin has much to offer the tourist looking for accessible experiences but finding travel planning information was not easy.
 Yet, local authorities are keen to improve on current practice and I met with the local disability information service, interested Dunedin Council representatives and local media.
 The following story - Benefits Seen in Accessible Tourism - appeared in the Otago Daily Times on 7 December 2011

 What became evident was that while the urban town centre offered a good range of accessible opportunities for residents and tourists alike, the same could not be said for day trip operators in the region.
-Quite simply, outside of the excellent Taieri Gorge Railway we could not locate a single day to operator who could provide wheelchair access to any of the standard tours offered to other tourists.
+Quite simply, outside of the excellent Taieri Gorge Railway we could not locate a single day tour operator who could provide wheelchair access to any of the standard tours offered to other tourists.
 This is an extraordinary situation in a country that prides itself on its clean green image but obviously not one that is socially inclusive or sustainable.
 Accessible coaches and minibuses are not costly accessible tourism infrastructure and the Dunedin city bus fleet boasts an excellent fleet of low floor accessible buses.
 So what is the problem with the local tour operators?

 |Photo 1: Simon Darcy boarding with the historic Taieri Gorge Railway carriage © Fiona Darcy 2011.|